elankath/gardener-scaling-history/docs/setup.md

 ### Download DB
 #### Download all DBs
-1. Kindly run the script `./hack/download-db.sh`
+1. Run the script `./hack/download-db.sh`
 #### Download a specific DB
 1. Export the name of the DB you want to download `export DOWNLOAD_DB=<DB_name>`
-2. Kindly run the script `./hack/download-db.sh`
+2. Run the script `./hack/download-db.sh`

 ### Download scaling reports and comparison reports
 #### Show list of reports available
-1. Kindly run `curl 10.47.254.238/api/reports` to display a list of all reports available
+1. Run `curl 10.47.254.238/api/reports` to display a list of all reports available

 #### Download reports
-1. Kindly run the script `./hack/download-reports.sh`
+1. Run the script `./hack/download-reports.sh`
    1. This will display a list of all available reports
    2. Please choose the reports you wish to download.
 Multiple reports can be closed using the <space_bar> key
    3. This will download replay reports into your local `/tmp` directory.

 ### Download logs
 #### Show list of logs available
-1. Kindly run `curl 10.47.254.238/api/logs` to display a list of all reports available
+1. Run `curl 10.47.254.238/api/logs` to display a list of all reports available

 #### Download a log file
-1. Kindly run `curl -kLO 10.47.254.238/api/logs/{log_file_name}` to download a log file
+1. Run `curl -kLO 10.47.254.238/api/logs/{log_file_name}` to download a log file